The Anatomy of an Effective Product Release Email

 This is a great place to include more information about the details of the feature release here.

-I hope this analysis helps you in your next product release.
 If you want to keep these tips top-of-mind for when the time comes to write your email, get the template below: